abhiam1/REST_API_Tests_for_User_Blog_Project/README.md

 For designing of the test cases for the Restful API tests I have implemented the best coding practices like DRY , KISS , YAGNI , SOC and SOLID as below -

          DRY - “Dont repeat yourself” principle
-We have implemented DRY best practise for the Listener class called the  “TrackTestExecution_Testng_Listener”  in the test case solution.
+I have implemented DRY best practise for the Listener class called the  “TrackTestExecution_Testng_Listener”  in the test case solution.
 This Listener class is called within all the test classes to keep a watch for failed test cases and display a message for failed test case in the test reports for better information to the test engineer for further analysis.

           KISS - “Keep it simple Stupid” principle